MariaTeo/app/README.md

+You will not be able to edit this Glitch.
+You will need to click the "Remix to edit" button that displays in the top right of the view pane.
+You can also remix by clicking the "code-test-template" button in the top left of the page.
+When you remix, Glitch will create a copy of this project.
+The URL is what you will share with ON.
+It is a good idea to create a free Glitch account as this will ensure you can keep your Glitch.

 Before you get started, read the below instructions carefully.
 This challenge represents the typical type of task you would need to undertake at ON without assistance.

+This exercise is split into two parts.

 Refer to the `src/pages/home.jsx` file.
 You can ignore all the other files within this project.

-The Challenge
+### The Challenge

+#### Part 1: Display API data in a component

+This step is to demonstrate a good understanding of JavaScript.

-- Using the `getData` method, ensure this is triggered when the component is rendered.
+- Using the existing `getData` method, ensure this is triggered when the component is rendered.
+The data should only be fetched once, and you should not need to edit the `getData` method.
-- Add the data from the endpoint into the state `myData`.
+- Add the data from the endpoint into the existing state `myData`.
 - Modify the JSX template to iterate the user data returned from the endpoint and display each users first name, last name and picture.
 - Filter the users by the "registered" key value and only display those registered between the year 2000 and the year 2010.
+Include a formatted version of the date with each user in the template.
-- Bonus: Add a method which allows you to filter the users by typing in the text box.
+- Add a method which allows you to filter the users by typing in the text box.
 How could you optimise this behaviour to reduce requests?

 Example data from the endpoint: